September 14, 2021 10:27 AM

 Lakes will not be stocked or open for rainbow trout fishing this season.
 Visit ifishillinois.org for a list of available trout fishing locations.

-Restoration workdays and other volunteer activities and projects are canceled at this time.
-You can still submit a Volunteer Interest Form and a staff member will contact you when volunteer projects resume.
+Restoration workdays and other volunteer activities have been modified in response to ongoing COVID-19 concerns.
+You can submit a Volunteer Interest Form and a staff member will contact you about available volunteer projects.

 For customer service questions related to rentals or permits, or for general information, please call 847-367-6640, email forestpreserves@LCFPD.org, or visit our Contact Us page.